-The PAX 2 is the second generation of one of the best-selling portable vaporizers of all time, the original PAX (the black one in my pics).
+The PAX 2 vaporizer is the second generation of one of the best-selling portable vapes of all time, the original PAX (the black one in my pics).

 If you’re not familiar with this unit at all, this is a portable herbal vaporizer that’s excellent as a pocket vape for use on-the-go.
 The new one is even smaller and lighter than the original, and its brushed aluminum shell gives it a sleeker look and feel.